xenodus/omh-simple-app/README.md

 This app provides REST API endpoints for real estate property and country.

+There's an association between Property and Country whereby a Property belongs to a Country.

+Property and country models contains only Name property for the scope of this app.

+Data storage used was MySQL.

 ## Setup Instructions

 1. Create a .env file.
 You can reference .env.sample and fill in the appropriate values.